longhorn/longhorn/docs/driver.md

 Longhorn now has ability to auto detect the location of Flexvolume directory.

 If the Flexvolume driver wasn't installed correctly, there can be a few reasons:
-1. If the kubelet is running inside a container rather than running on the host OS, the host bind-mount path for the Flexvolume driver directory (`--volume-plugin-dir`) must be the same as the path used by the kubelet process.
+1. If `kubelet` is running inside a container rather than running on the host OS, the host bind-mount path for the Flexvolume driver directory (`--volume-plugin-dir`) must be the same as the path used by the kubelet process.
 1.1.
 For example, if the kubelet is using `/var/lib/kubelet/volumeplugins` as the Flexvolume driver directory, then the host bind-mount must exist for that directory, as e.g. `/var/lib/kubelet/volumeplugins:/var/lib/kubelet/volumeplugins` or any idential bind-mount for the parent directory.
 1.2.
-It's because we're detecting the directory used by the `kubelet` command line to decide where to install the driver on the host.
+It's because Longhorn would detect the directory used by the `kubelet` command line to decide where to install the driver on the host.
 2. The kubelet setting for the Flexvolume driver directory must be the same across all the nodes.
 2.1.
-We cannot support heterogeneous setup at the moment.
+Longhorn doesn't support heterogeneous setup at the moment.

 ### Environment check script